danielgunn/ccc/README.md

 # Canadian Computing Competition (CCC) Solutions

-This is used as a supplementary lesson material in my high school computer science classes.
-It is a list of solutions that we implement as part of lessons.
-We are as a class preparing to enter this competition and will produce these solutions in our preparations.
+This can be used as supplementary lesson material for high school computer science classes learning python.
+My class is preparing to enter this competition and I am producing these solutions as part of our preparations and classroom activities.
 Feel free to contribute or collaborate on these.

 ## More information